I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 You've probably met your share of them.

-And as a man, you don't want to do with them.
+And as a man, you don't want anything to do with them.

 Well, do you?

-I mean, in the workplace, you can't do anything about it, but who wants to marry a competitor?
+I mean, in the workplace, you can't get by, but who wants to marry a competitor?

-That's not, I mean, who wants to have a relationship with a with a competitor?
+I mean, who wants to have a relationship with a competitor?

-So, despite the fact that fewer men are undergraduates in college, and despite they're getting horrible grades in grade school, because they're just bored and they're being put on riddling, and they're put on riddling because they're bored, and they act out because they're bored, and this is said to be an attention deficit disorder and a learning disability, so they drug them up and they zone them out.
+So, despite the fact that fewer men are undergraduates in college, and despite they're getting horrible grades in grade school, because they're just bored and they're being put on Ritalin, and they're put on Ritalin because they're bored, and they act out because they're bored.

-And then people, oh, I wonder what happened to old Fred there.
+And then people, I wonder what happened to old Fred there.

 And it's all because society's gotten caught up in this stupid notion of equality of outcomes and equality from man to woman, person to person.